BSarmady/DALGenerator/README.md

 ## What is this?
-This is a code generator that builds a light weight Data Access Layer (DAL) to do CRUD operation on SQL server.
+This is a code generator that builds a light weight Data Access Layer (DAL) to do CRUD operation and also creates an C# interface for calling SQL server stored procedures.

 <p align="center">
 <img src="https://github.com/BSarmady/DALGenerator/blob/main/dalgenerator.png" width="320">